 If you have nerve pain, you know about it!
 This pain can feel like sudden electric shocks shooting through your body or a constant tingling.
 Either way, it's unpleasant and can affect your ability to live life to the fullest.
-Zachary Perlman, DO, is an experienced practitioner at Kai Sports Medicine in Oakhurst, New Jersey.
+Zachary Perlman, DO, is an experienced practitioner at Kai Sports Medicine in Little Silver, New Jersey.
 He takes an integrative approach to nerve pain, creating holistic treatment programs that address both physical and mental health.
 Find out more or make an appointment today — call or request an appointment online.

 People usually feel pain when an outside source has caused an injury, like a burn or cut.
 If you have nerve pain, however, your body sends pain signals to your brain, even when there's no cause.
 You have three types of nerves in your body: sensory nerves, autonomic nerves, and motor nerves.
 Sensory nerves are responsible for nerve pain.